 Are you tired of eating runny, watery, sour yogurt?
-Would like to make thick, silky & delicious yogurt without the fuss and the ‘straining’?
-Like to make it without the additives: gelatin (yuck-glue made from animal bones), pectin (a bio-polymer acid, lab made ingredient), powdered milk etc. Want pure yogurt without loosing the liquid probiotics?
-Then make it in a real clay pot, just the way its been done for many many centuries in yogurt eating cultures!!.
+Would like to make thick, silky & delicious yogurt without the fuss and the ‘straining’ and without the harmful additives like gelatin (glue made from animal bones), pectin (a bio-polymer acid, lab made ingredient), powdered milk etc. Want pure yogurt without losing the liquid probiotics?
+Then make it in a real clay pot, just the way it’s been done for many, many centuries in yogurt eating cultures!

-Here’s how to make Thick and Delicious yogurt in your clay pots, in 3 easy steps, taking 7-10 minutes hands on time, using two ingredients:
+Here’s how to make Thick, Delicious yogurt without using any additives, in 3 easy steps, taking 7-10 minutes hands on time:

 Step 3: Set to incubate: Close lid and set the pot in the oven overnight or for about 6-8 hours with the oven light on.
 Place pot close to the oven light if possible.
 If you live in places with temperature over 85 – 90 degrees you can let the pot sit outside at room temperature to incubate.
-Remember, unlike other pots, your clay pot is a great retainer of heat so you don’t have set the oven to any temperature or even turn it on at all.
+Remember, unlike other pots, your pure-clay pot is a great retainer of heat so you don’t have set the oven to any temperature or even turn it on at all.
 All you need is the light to be on.
 The next morning (or within 6-8 hrs), your yogurt is ready!!
-Take the pot out of the oven and let it sit outside at room temperature for about an hour, serve chilled.
+Take the pot out of the oven and let it sit outside at room temperature for about 30 mins.
+Then refrigerate and serve chilled.